- Search The Registry

 *Irv Williams was born on this date in 1919.
 He is a Black jazz musician and educator.

 From then on, Williams was raised in Little Rock and started musically as a violinist.
 His father, a doctor, prescribed the clarinet to strengthen Irv's lungs during a bout with bronchitis at age 11.
 Williams fell in love with the horn and soon moved on to the sax; all he wanted to do was blow the horn.
 Williams graduated from Dunbar High School in 1938 and then enlisted in the Navy, where he played in the Navy Band.
-After the military Williams settled in Minneapolis and St. Paul, Minnesota in 1942.
+After the military, Williams settled in Minneapolis and St. Paul, Minnesota, in 1942.

-As a tenor sax player Williams has worked with Ella Fitzgerald, Fletcher Henderson, Mary Lou Williams, Billy Eckstine's orchestra, and many other jazz luminaries at venues like the Apollo Theater and the Howard Theatre.
-His warm, soulful tone and mastery of the jazz ballad earned him the nickname “Mister Smooth”.
+As a tenor sax player, Williams has worked with Ella Fitzgerald, Fletcher Henderson, Mary Lou Williams, Billy Eckstine's orchestra, and many other jazz luminaries at the Apollo Theater and the Howard Theatre.
+His warm, soulful tone and mastery of the jazz ballad earned him the nickname “Mister Smooth."
 Williams is a legend in the Twin Cities.
 One of his main venues is The Flame Bar; he split sets with stars like Sarah Vaughan, Dizzy Gillespie, and Johnny Hodges.
 An educator and mentor to countless musicians, his contributions to the music scene go far beyond his estimable sax skills.
 He spent decades teaching in the St. Paul public schools, guest lecturing at the University of Minnesota, and performing.
 Williams was the first jazz musician to be honored by the State of Minnesota with his own “Irv Williams Day” in 1984 and had his picture on the “Celebrate Minnesota” official state map in 1990.